kevykim/Airbb-project/README.md

     ```json
     {
-      "message": "Spot couldn't be found",
+      "message": "Group couldn't be found",
       "statusCode": 404
     }
     ```

-* Error response: Review from the current user already exists for the Spot
-  * Status Code: 403
-  * Headers:
-    * Content-Type: application/json
-  * Body:

-    ```json
-    {
-      "message": "User already has a review for this spot",
-      "statusCode": 403
-    }
-    ```

-### Add an Image to a Review based on the Review's id
+### Add an Image to a Event based on the Event's id

-Create and return a new image for a review specified by id.
+Create and return a new image for an event specified by id.

 * Require Authentication: true
-* Require proper authorization: Review must belong to the current user
+* Require proper authorization: Current User must be an attendee of the event
 * Request
   * Method: POST
-  * URL: /api/reviews/:reviewId/images
+  * URL: /api/events/:eventId/images
   * Headers:
     * Content-Type: application/json
   * Body: